glugmvit/glugmvit.github.io/_posts/2019-04-28-email-classifier.md

 4. Install numpy: `pip install numpy`
 5. Install SciPy: `pip install scipy`

-**Sklearn** in python provides ready to use popular machine learning algorithm like Naive Bayes.
+**Sklearn** in Python provides a simple interface to implement popular machine learning algorithms like Naive Bayes.

 ## Training a Naive Bayes model to identify the author of an email or document
 In this,we use a set of emails or documents that were written by two different individuals.
 The purpose is to train a Naive Bayes model to be able to predict who wrote a document/email, given the words used in it.
-The github repo with files is **[here](https://github.com/ayushianan)**.
+The GitHub repo with files is **[here](https://github.com/ayushianan)**.

 ## 1. Load the data
-The first section of the script loads the data.As usual, we split the data into train and test sets using the Scikit-learn method sklearn.model_selection.train_test_split.
+The first section of the script loads the data.As usual, we split the data into train and test sets using the Scikit-learn method `sklearn.model_selection.train_test_split`.

 ![](/assets/images/classifier/data.png)